numtide/nar-serve/README.md

-# nar-serve - serve NAR file content
+# nar-serve - Serve NAR file content directly from cache

 Push your build artifacts to one place.